skillrecordings/products/apps/testingaccessibility/README.md

 pnpm dev
 ```

+### Strip CLI

+You'll need the [Strip CLI](https://stripe.com/docs/stripe-cli) to capture web hooks locally.

+When you run the CLI it gives you your webhook signing secret that you can set in `.env.local`.

+The Stripe test secret token is also required!

+see: `.env.local.template`

+### Postmark

+A postmark API key is required.
+You can find one for this project in the vercel environment variables.

 ## Authentication in Development

 We are using Hasura+next-auth for authentication via JWTs.
 You'll need to get it running locally!